Louise Irvine

 It's a painstaking process because there’s always the danger that the piece will shatter, especially when they are carving five layers deep.
 Fortunately, with many years of experience, the brothers instinctively know when to stop and listen for the soul of each vessel to emerge.
 The result is a richly textured abstract design in vibrant translucent colors.
 Sergio Gnesin set up 15 spectacular works of art by the fabulous Ferro brothers for the Carved in Glass selling exhibition at WMODA.

-Ferro Brothers detail
+Ferro Brothers Detail

-Pietro & Riccardo Ferro
+Pietro and Riccardo Ferro

-Pietro & Riccardo Ferro
+Pietro and Riccardo Ferro

 Shawn Waggoner